NickPattas/website/content/posts/Huntrixx Card/Index.md

 ---

-title: HUNTRIXX CARD
+title: "HUNTRIXX CARD"
-date: 18-11-2025
+description: "A study on complex shaders for digital cards"
 tags: ["shaders", "unrealengine", "blueprints", "materials"]

 ---

-A study on complex shaders for digital cards.

 The key components of this shader are the *pseudo fluid shader* inside the card's frame and the *iridescence* effect that is applied on specific parts of the card.